vineelko/patina/docs/src/dxe_core/protocol_database.md

 [^locate_protocol_notify]: [EFI_BOOT_SERVICE.LocateProtocol()](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-locateprotocol),
 in particular, see the description of the `Registration` parameter.

-## Rust Dxe Core Protocol Module
+## Patina DXE Core Protocol Module

-The protocol database described above is consumed by the protocol module of the Rust DXE Core to provide the actual UEFI Spec compliant protocol services.
-The Rust DXE Core protocol module translates the UEFI Boot Services Protocol API[^boot_services_protocol_api] calls into interactions with the protocol database, and handles elements of the implementation that require interaction with other Rust DXE Core subsystems such as [eventing](events.md) or [driver model](driver_model.md).
+The protocol database described above is consumed by the protocol module of the Patina DXE Core to provide the actual UEFI Spec compliant protocol services.
+The Patina DXE Core protocol module translates the UEFI Boot Services Protocol API[^boot_services_protocol_api] calls into interactions with the protocol database, and handles elements of the implementation that require interaction with other Patina DXE Core subsystems such as [eventing](events.md) or [driver model](driver_model.md).

 [^boot_services_protocol_api]: UEFI Spec [Protocol Handler Services](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#protocol-handler-services)